epam/edp-install/docs/index.md

 ## What It Is

-**EPAM Delivery platform (EDP)** is an **open-source** cloud-agnostic SaaS/PaaS solution for software development, licensed under **Apache License 2.0**.
+**EPAM Delivery Platform (EDP)** is an **open-source** cloud-agnostic SaaS/PaaS solution for software development, licensed under **Apache License 2.0**.
 It provides a pre-defined set of CI/CD patterns and tools, which allow a user to start product development quickly with established **code review**, **release**, **versioning**, **branching**, **build** processes.
 These processes include static code analysis, security checks, linters, validators, dynamic feature environments provisioning.
 EDP consolidates the top Open-Source CI/CD tools by running them on Kubernetes/OpenShift, which enables web/app development either in isolated (on-prem) or cloud environments.

 EPAM Delivery Platform, which is also called **"The Rocket"**, is a platform that allows shortening the time that is passed before an active development can be started from several months to several hours.